Your Ally in Innovation

-Michael Coggins is a Numerati® Partners LLC affiliated expert focusing on applications of wearable technology to sensory systems and human physiology.
+Michael Coggins, PhD is a Numerati® Partners LLC affiliated expert in Bioinformatics focusing on applications of wearable technology to sensory systems and human physiology.
 Michael is also a Visiting Scholar at Courant Institute of Mathematical Sciences affiliated with RiskEcon® Lab @ Courant Institute of Mathematical Sciences NYU.

 He has spent the last twenty years working on human and machine sensory systems.
 Most recently he has been working in the field and in clinical settings with human sensory reprogramming for Life Time Fitness (and previously with Equinox) as an instructor, speaker and personal training manager with clients who, post injury or chronic disease, typically face significant challenges to integrating peripheral and central nervous system processing.